 Once upon a time, SEO (search engine optimization) was mainly about selecting the right keyword and ensuring that a web page or blog post repeated that keyword often enough.
 In fact, SEOs (search engine optimizers) would game the system using a practice called keyword stuffing.

-The page or post with an optimal number of keywords would be more likely to rank high in the search engine results.
+The page or post with a high number of keywords would be more likely to rank high in the search engine results.
 This would, in turn, result in more visitors to a page or post on a website.

-But that was a time when the algorithms of Google and other search engines were not very sophisticated by today’s standards.
+But that was when the algorithms of Google and other search engines were not very sophisticated by today’s standards.

 The processes for generating more business from your website — because more people have found your site through search — have gotten complicated.